-Satisfactory Evidence - "Satisfactory Evidence" means the absence of any information, evidence, or other circumstances which would lead a reasonable person to believe that the individual is not the individual he or she claims to be and (A) Paper Identification Documents or (B) the oath of a single credible witness or (C) the oaths of two credible witnesses, as specified below:
+Satisfactory Evidence - "Satisfactory Evidence" means the absence of any information, evidence, or other circumstances which would lead a reasonable person to believe that the individual is not the individual he or she claims to be and (A) paper identification documents or (B) the oath of a single credible witness or (C) the oaths of two credible witnesses under penalty of perjury, as specified below:

-- A. Paper Identification Documents Identity of the signer can be established by the notary public's reasonable reliance on the presentation of any one of the following documents, provided that the identification document is current or has been issued within five years (Civil Code section 1185(c)(3) & (4)): - 1.
+- A. Paper Identification Documents Identity of the signer can be established by the notary public's reasonable reliance on the presentation of any one of the following documents, if the identification document is current or has been issued within five years (Civil Code section 1185(b)(3) & (4)): - 1.
 An identification card or driver's license issued by the California Department of Motor Vehicles: - 2.
 A United States passport; - 3.
-Other State-approved identification card, consisting of any one of the following, provided that it also contains a photograph, description of the person, signature of the person, and an identifying number - - (a) A passport issued by a foreign government, provided that it has been stamped by the U.S. Immigration and Naturalization Service or the U.S. Citizenship and Immigration Services; - (b) A driver's license issued by another state or by a Canadian or Mexican public agency authorized to issue drivers' licenses; - (c) An identification card issued by another state; - (d) A military identification card with the required photograph, description of the person, signature of the person, and an identifying number.
-(Some military identification cards do not contain all the required information.); - (e) An inmate identification card issued by the California Department of Corrections, if the inmate is in custody.
+Other California-approved identification card, consisting of any one of the following, provided that it also contains a photograph, description of the person, signature of the person, and an identifying number: - (a) A passport issued by a foreign government, provided that it has been stamped by the U.S. Immigration and Naturalization Service or the U.S. Citizenship and Immigration Services; - (b) A driver's license issued by another state or by a Canadian or Mexican public agency authorized to issue driver's licenses; - (c) An identification card issued by another state; - (d) A United States military identification card with the required photograph, description of the person, signature of the person, and an identifying number.
+(Some military identification cards do not contain all the required information.); - (e) An inmate identification card issued by the California Department of Corrections and Rehabilitation, if the inmate is in custody; or - (f) An employee identification card issued by an agency or office of the State of California, or an agency or office of a city, county, or city and county in California.

-NOTE: The notary public must include in his or her journal the type of identifying document, the governmental agency issuing the document, the serial or identifying number of the document, and the date of issue or expiration of the document that was used to establish the identity of the signer.
+Note: The notary public must include in his or her journal the type of identifying document, the governmental agency issuing the document, the serial or identifying number of the document, and the date of issue or expiration of the document that was used to establish the identity of the signer.
 (Government Code section 8206(a)(2)(D))

 - B. Oath of a Single Credible Witness The identity of the signer can be established by the oath of a single credible witness whom the notary public personally knows.
-(Civil Code section 1185(c)(1)) Under oath, the credible witness must swear or affirm under penalty of perjury that each of the following is true (Civil Code section 1185(c)(1)(A)-(E)): - 1.
+(Civil Code section 1185(b)(1)) The notary public must establish the identity of the credible witness by the presentation of paper identification documents as set forth above.
+Under oath, the credible witness must swear or affirm that each of the following is true (Civil Code section 1185(b)(1) (A)(i)-(v)): - 1.
 The individual appearing before the notary public as the signer of the document is the person named in the document; - 2.
 The credible witness personally knows the signer; - 3.
 The credible witness reasonably believes that the circumstances of the signer are such that it would be very difficult or impossible for the signer to obtain another form of identification; - 4.
-The signer does not possess any of the identification documents authorized by law to establish the signer's identity;
+The signer does not possess any of the identification documents authorized by law to establish the signer's identity; and